voxpelli/node-tema/README.md

 * **theme** - the object of the active theme.
 * **path** - the path to which all theme paths are relative.
 * **defaultToPlain** – defaults to true.
 If it is instead set to false the defeault renderer will be the lodash template engine rather than just one returning the content of a file template without any processing.
+* **locals** – object of variables/methods that will be made available to the templates.
+Will override any template variables with the same name.
+Used to extend the templates with more methods.
 * **elementTypes** – an object with a collection of predefined types.
 Used for the recursiveRendering()-feature.

 ## Advanced theme options (optional)